What is Flashing in Ceramics – And How is it Done?

 The kind of effect that is created depends on the type of wood being burned.
 Different types of wood have different mineral contents.
 And these look different when they melt.

 Another way to create this effect is to introduce additional substances to the atmosphere of the kiln.
-This is the principle behind soda firing.
-A sodium carbonate mixture, suspended in water is sprayed into the kiln during the firing.
+This is the principle behind soda firing and soda-fired pottery A sodium carbonate mixture, suspended in water is sprayed into the kiln during the firing.

 When the sodium meets the flame it vaporizes and is carried through the kiln.
 The sodium lands on the pottery and interacts with the clay surface to create a glaze.
 It is interacting with the alumina, silica, and other minerals in the clay.
 Therefore, different clay bodies with different mineral content will interact to create different glaze effects.

-The soda mixture is usually sprayed into the kiln via ports (openings) in the side of the kiln.
+The soda mixture is usually sprayed into the kiln via ports (openings) on the side of the kiln.
 Certain parts of the pottery will be more directly in line with the sprayed mixture.

-This results in the variations of appearance in the soda glaze on each piece.
+This creates variations in the appearance of the soda glaze on each piece.
 One side of a piece may be glossy, whilst the other side may be a different color and texture.
 It is this variation that creates the flashing effect.

 Salt Firing